Wednesday, February 21, 2018

 + Good to have around in an emotional storm or grieving as they provide a solid shoulder to cry on.

-+Expresses the freedom of the glorious wilderness
++ Expresses the freedom of the glorious wilderness

 - If negative, subject to dark moods and heaviness of heart.

--May sabotage themselves from achieving their goals.
+- May sabotage themselves from achieving their goals.

+- May become frustrated and speak loudly and become a harsh disciplinarian.
 Here is Fresh Fernleaf Tansy (Tanacetum vulgare var. crispin) I have distilled several batches of this variety.
 One batch produced about 3 ml of oil and some hydrosol.
 This one is POWERFUL and needs major diluting for any purpose.
 I use it as an insecticide with the horses and on other plants.

 This oil apparently has up to 40% camphor and it surely smells like it.
 Another use is like "moth balls" in cedar chests.